nus-cs2103/website-base/admin/project-w04-inception.md

 #### {{ thumb(3) }} Start a collaborative doc to take project notes

-* We recommend you keep project notes in a easy-to-use collaborative docs such as GoogleDocs/sheets.
-Document the decisions taken above in the collaborative docs.
+* We recommend keeping project notes in easy-to-use collaborative docs such as GoogleDocs/sheets.
+Document the decisions taken above in one of those docs.

 </div>
 </div>